Did You Know Your Pet Can Wear Contact Lenses?

 They Can Be Used for Cosmetic Purposes

-Further to this, pet owners can also use cosmetic tinted lenses on their domesticated animals to help hide or compliment eye damage.
+Further to this, pet owners can also use cosmetically tinted lenses on their domesticated animals to help hide or compliment eye damage.

 Are Contact Lenses Safe for Pets?